ExpressionEngine/ExpressionEngine-User-Guide/docs/add-ons/pro-search/parameters.md

 -->
 # Parameters in Low Search

 Low Search uses both native and its own parameters to generate search results.
 All these parameters can be applied in two ways: as input fields in a Form, or as hard-coded parameters in the Results or URL tag.
-The values of these parameters can always be shown inside a Low Search tag by using the parameter name as a variable, prefixed with low_search_.
+The values of these parameters can always be shown inside a Low Search tag by using the parameter name as a variable, prefixed with pro_search_.

 So, any parameter: